-Treats infections.
+Treats certain types of infections.
 Belongs to a class of drugs called antibiotics.

 There may be other brand names for this medicine.